mayurburale2004/Traventure/README.md

 ## 📝 Project Overview

 **Traventure** is a full-stack web application designed to let users explore, book, and list vacation rentals such as houses, villas, and farmhouses.
-With real-time location views via **Geoapify**, secure **OAuth logins**, and dynamic booking functionality, Traventure offers a complete and smooth travel experience for both guests and hosts.
+With real-time location views via **Geoapify**, secure **OAuth logins**, and  functionality, Traventure offers a complete and smooth travel experience for both guests and hosts.

 ---
 ![Uploading Screenshot 2025-06-10 093351.png…]()